Battle of Paphos

-The Battle of Paphos was a naval engagement between the Ottoman and Maltese Hospitallers in the waters of Cyprus near Paphos.
-The Ottomans were victorious and captured several Maltese galleys.
+The Battle of Paphos, also known as the Battle of Karacehennem, was a naval engagement fought in the summer of 1609 off the coast of Cyprus, near Paphos.
+The battle took place between the Ottoman Navy, commanded by Kapudan-ı Derya Halil Pasha, and a squadron of heavily armed Christian corsair galleons.
+The engagement resulted in a decisive Ottoman victory, highlighted by the capture of an enormous 90-gun galleon known to the Ottomans as Karacehennem (Black Inferno) with around 500 men and 200 rifles.

 Background

 In the year 1609, several Christian fleets from Malta, Tuscany, or Savoy were cruising in the eastern Mediterranean.
 The Maltese knights were raiding eastern cities such as Mitylene and Ayaz near Alexandretta and capturing Ottoman ships, achieving successful attacks.
 News of these attacks reached the Ottoman Kapudan Pasha, Damat Halil Pasha.
 The Kapudan pasha was not able to chase them because the Grand Vizier had ordered three galleys to fetch the emir Yusuf al-Sayfa, governor of Tripoli in Syria, who had again submitted to the Ottomans after a rebellion.
 Other ships had been ordered by the Grand Vizier to ferry the troops over the Bosphorus for the year's land campaign.
 Thus it was only in July 1609 that Halil Pasha was able to sail with 50 galleys.